maulanaady/AquaTech-User-Activity-Analysis/README.md

 ### Google Cloud Preparation
 +	Create a GCP account.
 +	Create a service account with appropriate access.
-+	Download the service account JSON file and save it in the **gcp_platform** folder (rename the file to service-account.json).
++	Download the service account JSON file and save it in the **gcp_terraform** folder (rename the file to service-account.json).

 ### Terraform (for activating Cloud Storage and BigQuery services)
 +	Install Terraform on your machine/VM.
-+	Change directory to the **gcp_platform** folder.
++	Change directory to the **gcp_terraform** folder.
-+	In the *gcp_platform/variables.tf file*, update the Terraform variables for project, region, and location according to your preferences.
++	In the *gcp_terraform/variables.tf file*, update the Terraform variables for project, region, and location according to your preferences.
 +	Execute `terraform init` and `terraform apply` to create the Cloud Storage bucket and BigQuery dataset.
 +	Open google cloud consoles, and navigate to bigquery.
 Execute the query for the SQL commands in the *./ddl_table.sql* file.